I am sad that so many people are catching this virus and succumbing to it.

 I find the same sense of sadness in two of Jesus’s disciples*.
 After his tragic death on the cross and all hopes of a new earthly kingdom dashed, they took a walk together.

-That very day two of them were going to a village named Emmaus, about seven miles from Jerusalem, and they were talking with each other about all these things that had happened.Luke 24:13–14 ESV
+That very day two of them were on their way to a village called Emmaus, about seven miles from Jerusalem.
+They were talking to each other about all the things that had happened.Luke 24:13–14 NET

 I can imagine their conversation was much like mine these days—full of sadness, grief, anxiety, confusion, and all they were missing.

-While they were discussing together, Jesus himself drew near and went with them.
-But their eyes were kept from recognizing him.
-And he said to them, “What is this conversation that you are holding with each other as you walk?”
-And they stood still, looking sad.Luke 24:15–17 ESV emphasis mine
+While they were talking and debating these things, Jesus himself approached and began to accompany them, (but their eyes were kept from recognizing him).
+Then he said to them, “What are these matters you are discussing so intently as you walk along?”
+And they stood still, looking sad.Luke 24:15–17 NET emphasis mine

-These guys got it!
+These disciples got it!
 Sometimes, we just have to stand still, looking sad.
 The Bible calls this mourning and many passages speak of lament.